 2 Introduction

 Changes to Federal regulations must undergo several economic analyses.
 Executive Order (E.O.)
 12866, Regulatory Planning and Review (58 FR 51735, October 4, 1993), as supplemented by E.O.
 13563, Improving Regulation and Regulatory Review (76 FR 3821, January 21, 2011), directs each Federal agency to propose or adopt a regulation only upon a reasoned determination that the benefits of the intended regulation justify its costs.
-This RIA supports the Joint Final Rule on Statewide and Nonmetropolitan Transportation Planning and Metropolitan Transportation Planning.
+This RIA supports the Joint final rule on Statewide and Nonmetropolitan Transportation Planning and Metropolitan Transportation Planning.
 The regulatory analysis estimates the economic impact, in terms of costs and benefits, on States, MPOs, and providers of public transportation regulated under this action, as required by E.O.
 12866 and E.O.
 13563.
 The economic impacts are measured on an incremental basis, relative to current planning activities.

 In addition to the economic analysis required by the Executive Order, FHWA and FTA determined that the Paperwork Reduction Act of 1995 (PRA) (44 USC 3501, et seq.) applies because the changes create additional collection of information requirements.
 This RIA includes the burden hours associated with the additional collections as part of the overall costs of the changes in the rule.